SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 * **Release Notes**: We use the Pull Request body to create release notes content relevant to the PR.
 This content is automatically parsed by CumulusCI's release notes generation task to automatically build cumulative release notes on each release.
 * **QA**: The goal of the Pull Request is to serve as a gate blocking a change from going into main until it's ready to release.
 As a result, we do QA on the feature before merging the Pull Request.

 When a Pull Request is approved and passing build, it is merged using the Merge button in GitHub's web interface.
-We use Github Protected Branches to enforce both code reviews and passing builds before a Pull Request can be merged to main.
+We use GitHub Protected Branches to enforce both code reviews and passing builds before a Pull Request can be merged to main.

 Once the Pull Request is merged, the feature branch is deleted.